Mikroways/mw_application/README.md

 Other cookbooks may be required depending on the platform used:

-* apt so packages are updated if ubuntu/debian
+* apt/yum so packages are updated if ubuntu/debian/centos/rhel
 * git if your application will be deployed using git

 Usage